2dof/esp_control/Examples/README.md

 - in general it is best to avoid using floats in ISR code
 - ISR cannot pass a bound method to a function

+Also using ISR with uasyncio there are [some restrictions](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/INTERRUPTS.md)